Organ Trail

-Organ Trail is a "retro zombie survival game" that parodies the educational game series The Oregon Trail.
+Organ Trail is a "zombie survival game" that parodies the educational game series The Oregon Trail.
 It was initially released as a free Adobe Flash-based browser game, and later as a Facebook app.
 This version was developed by Ben Perez, Michael Block, and Ryan Wiemeyer.
 The game uses the Unity game engine.

 An expanded version, The Organ Trail: Director's Cut, was released on mobile devices in August 2012.
 That same month the Director's Cut was also posted on Steam Greenlight; after receiving enough support, it was released on Steam for Windows, Mac, and Linux on March 19, 2013.
 The expanded version was developed by Michael Block and Ryan Wiemeyer, founders of the company The Men Who Wear Many Hats.

 Director's Cut has sold 429,192 copies as of August 9, 2013.
 Most of the copies were sold on Humble Bundle, Steam and iOS.
 Most profits were made on the Steam and iOS platforms.